*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 That’s why sites have all the information you can imagine, from student admission criteria to a specific course syllabus.

-Your job is to search, analyze and make your decisions based on the given information.
-Consider this your first test to the independent style of academic life in Finland.
+Your job is to search, analyze, and make decisions based on the given information.
+Consider this your first test of the independent style of academic life in Finland.

 What Can You Study in Finland in English?